karizma/music-cli/README.md

 This tool uses [cobra](https://github.com/spf13/cobra) which provides a completion command you can use to generate completions.

-It works fine, but it doesn't have reactive completion to a few things: tags, music subdirectory install, format, and sort-type.

-The cobra provided completion is also a bit more descriptive than I personally like, which is why I use my own personal bash completion.
-It can be found in `./completion.bash`
+Before I used go & cobra I had my own implementation written in bash which can be found in `./completion.bash`.
+It's more static (faster but not in-sync) & less hand-holdy.

+Choose whichever one you prefer.

+Notes if you plan on using my bash script:

+-   there is a MUSIC_PATH variable at the start you may have to change
-Note: I have `m` as an alias for `music` and `mx` as an alias for `music play`
+-   I have `m` as an alias for `music` and `mx` as an alias for `music play`

-Note: You need `jq` if you want completions on `--add-to-tag|-a` or `--set-to-tag` or `music tags [tag]`
+-   You need `jq` if you want tag completions

-It's also more static/hard-coded, so a bit more error-prone/inaccurate.

 ### Configuration